pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

 #author
 author: "Adam Wójcik"
 # description
+description: "During my SP consultant/dev work I most of the times used the last two.
+From time to time I got the question: which one is better?"
 summary: "During my SP consultant/dev work I most of the times used the last two.
 From time to time I got the question: which one is better?"
 # Taxonomies
 categories: ["CLI for Microsoft 365","PnP PowerShell"]